-Medical treatment for people with advanced cancer to help them manage pain and other symptoms.

-peripheral T-cell lymphoma
+Medical treatment for people with advanced cancer to help them manage symptoms. peripheral T-cell lymphoma

-A type of non-Hodgkin lymphoma of T-lymphocytes.
+A type of non-Hodgkin lymphoma of T-cells.
 It often starts as painless lymph nodes in the neck, armpit or groin.

 PET-CT scan